-The Commonwealth may disclose information received pursuant to this clause 16 that is marked by the Operator or identified in the Knowledge Sharing Plan as 'confidential information' to the public on an aggregated and anonymised basis.
+The Commonwealth may disclose information received pursuant to this clause 15 that is marked by the Operator or identified in the Knowledge Sharing Plan as 'confidential information' to the public on an aggregated and anonymised basis.

-[Not used]
+Where the Operator submits a Knowledge Sharing Deliverable to the Commonwealth the Commonwealth (acting reasonably) will notify the Operator within a reasonable period of receipt of the Knowledge Sharing Deliverable as to whether or not it approves the Knowledge Sharing Deliverable for the purposes of this Agreement.
+Without limitation, it will be unreasonable for the Commonwealth to reject that Knowledge Sharing Deliverable where it complies with the Knowledge Sharing Plan and this Agreement.

+Where the Commonwealth notifies the Operator under clause 15(d) that it does not approve the Knowledge Sharing Deliverable, the Commonwealth must, at the same time, notify the Operator of such further information or updates to the deliverable that the Commonwealth reasonably considers are required in order for the deliverable to meet the requirements of this Agreement and/or the Knowledge Sharing Plan and a reasonable timeframe within which the Operator must resubmit that Knowledge Sharing Deliverable.
+Where the Operator fails to resubmit that further information or updated Knowledge Sharing Deliverable within that timeframe, that failure will be deemed to be a failure to comply with clause 15 in a material respect and clause 22.2(e) will apply to that failure.

+Where the Operator resubmits that further information and/or an updated Knowledge Sharing Deliverable in accordance with clause 15(e), the Commonwealth (acting reasonably) will notify the Operator within a reasonable period of receipt of that further information and/or updated Knowledge Sharing Deliverable whether or not it approves that further information and/or updated deliverable for the purposes of this Agreement.
+Where the Commonwealth it does not approve that further information and/or updated deliverable, that failure by the Operator to submit further information and/or updated a Knowledge Sharing Deliverable to the Commonwealth in accordance with this clause 15 will be deemed to be a failure to comply with clause 15 in a material respect and clause 22.2(e) will apply to that failure.

+Without limitation, it will be unreasonable for the Commonwealth to reject a Knowledge Sharing Deliverable, further information provided by the Operator to the Commonwealth pursuant to this clause 15 and/or any updated Knowledge Sharing Deliverable where it complies with the Knowledge Sharing Plan and this Agreement.

 Invoicing and Payment

-Invoicing
+Payment Notice and Invoicing

-For each Quarter during the Support Period (other than the last Quarter in each Support Year), on or before the date which is 20 Business Days after the end of that Quarter the Operator must deliver to the Commonwealth:

-a notice setting out for that Quarter:
+For each Quarter during the Support Period (other than the last Quarter in each Support Year), on or before the date which is 20 Business Days after the end of that Quarter the Operator must deliver to the Commonwealth a notice setting out for that Quarter:

-the amount of the Quarterly Payment, determined in accordance with Schedule 4;
+the amount of the Quarterly Payment (if any), determined in accordance with Schedule 4;

-the amount of GST (if any) payable in relation to each taxable supply related to those amounts; and
+the amount of GST (if any) payable in relation to each taxable supply related to that Quarterly Payment; and

-any other requirement notified by the Commonwealth to the Operator; and
+any other requirement notified by the Commonwealth to the Operator.

-on the same day that it issues that notice, an invoice for the total amount payable by the Commonwealth in respect of that Quarter (including any GST).

-For each Support Year, on or before the date which is 20 Business Days after the end of that Support Year the Operator must deliver to the Commonwealth a notice setting out for that Support Year:
+For each Support Year, on or before the date which is 20 Business Days after the end of that Support Year, the Operator must deliver to the Commonwealth a notice setting out for that Support Year:

-each amount to which the Commonwealth or the Operator is entitled;
+each amount to which the Commonwealth or the Operator is entitled under this Agreement (if any);

-any adjustments to any previous Payment Notice or amount payable under this Agreement pursuant to clause 18.4;
+any adjustments to any previous Payment Notice or amount payable under this Agreement pursuant to clause 16.4;